IskandarAyuphan/psychological-aspects-and-bmi/questionnaire.md

 ### Patient Health Questionnaire-9 (PHQ-9)

-Over the last 2 weeks, how often have you been bothered by the following problems?
+Over the **last 2 weeks**, how often have you been bothered by the following problems?
+0 - Not at all
+1 - Several days
+2 - More than half the days
+3 - Nearly every day

 | Item Code | Question Item |
 |-----------|---------------|
 | D1        | Little interest or pleasure in doing things |